nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-#### Use case: Save a student's lesson timing
+#### Use case: Save a student's regular lesson timing

 **MSS**

 1. User enters command to save a student's lesson timing.
 2. KeyContacts parses the lesson timing details from the user's command.
-5. KeyContacts saves the lesson timing and notifies the user.
+3. KeyContacts saves the lesson timing and notifies the user.

    Use case ends.